hmrc/income-tax-mtd-changelog/README.md

 ### individuals-calculations-api

-New API version v4.0 is now available in production
+New API version v4.0 is now available in Production

 * `List Self Assessment Tax Calculations` has been updated: `biss` and `POA` removed from the `calculationType`, `totalIncomeTaxAndNicsDue` is now optional and